MicrosoftDocs/appcenter-docs/CONTRIBUTING.md

 ## DOs and DON'Ts

-Below is a short list of guiding rules that you should keep in mind when you are contributing to the .NET documentation.
+Below is a short list of guiding rules that you should keep in mind when you're contributing to the .NET documentation.

 * **DON'T** surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
 * **DO** read the [style guide](./styleguide/template.md) and [voice and tone](./styleguide/voice-tone.md) guidelines.